 - encouraging and enabling people to live healthier lives.

 Evidence shows that physical activity is one of the best things an individual can do to improve their health, whether overweight or not.

 A key theme of the Programme for Government - helping people to live longer, healthier lives - is driving a range of initiatives to make physical activity a normal part of everyday life.
 Helping people live healthy and active lives will remain high on the public agenda to ensure future generations avoid long-term difficulties caused by obesity.

 A Healthy Island?

 The 2017 Annual Report provides an independent overview of the health and wellbeing of the population of the Isle of Man.
 This is Dr Henriett Ewart's first report as Director and the first to be published since 2004.

 Since 2015 the Public Health Directorate has been developing an Intelligence function to enable us to publish statistics that reflect the health of the population.

-This data set will be published in the near future and displays as the Public Health Outcomes Dataset (PHOD).
+This data set was published in August 2019 and displays as the Public Health Outcomes Framework (PHOF).